Zere-m/cse15l-lab-reports/lab3.md

 **Using -size**

 *This command searches the lab3 directory for files that are exactly 4 kilobytes in size.
 It can be useful to use when looking for how much space each item in the directory takes up.

 ```java
 [user@sahara ~/docsearch/technical]$ find -size 4k
 .
 ./911report
 ```
+*This command searches the lab3 directory for files that have size in range: larger than 1 kilobyte & smaller than 5 kilobytes.
+It can be useful for looking for files in a size range to later perform tasks or delete if needed.

 ```java
 [user@sahara ~/docsearch/technical]$ find -size +1k -size -8k